 - What is the screen like?
 Is it clear and easy to read?
 Is it backlit?

-Who is TENS beneficial for?
+Who is TENS Beneficial for?

-TENS is used to treat a number of different conditions, both chronic and acute pain:
+There are many potential TENS unit benefits, with the therapy being used to treat a number of different conditions, for both chronic and acute pain:

 Emerging evidence suggests TENS may be helpful for people with fibromyalgia and spinal cord injury.[4]